CausalML/LongTermCausalInference/real_data/Readme.txt

-This is code is used to generate Table 1 in the main text as well as Tables 2 and 5-9 in the supplement.
+This code is used to generate Table 1 in the main text, as well as Tables 2 and 5-9 in the Supplement.

-To generate Table 1, first put the data file "quartly.mat" into this folder and run "R --no-save --args < pipeline_data.R" to create the processed data, then run "./run_all.sh" to execute each method, finally run "R --no-save --args < test_final.R" to obtain all data for the table.
+To generate Table 1, first place the data file `quartly.mat` (available upon request) into this folder and run `R --no-save --args < pipeline_data.R` to create the semi-synthetic data.
+Then, run `./run_all.sh` to execute each method.
+Finally, run `R --no-save --args < test_final.R` to obtain the table.

-To generate Table 2 in the Supplementary Material, use the same steps for Table 2, except that run "R --no-save --args < test_raw.R" in the last step.
+To generate Table 2 in the Supplementary Material, follow the same steps as above, but in the last step, run `R --no-save --args < test_raw.R`.

-To generate Tables 5-8 in the Supplementary Material, change the code "pipeline_data.R" according to the instructions that are appeared as the comment in the source file "pipeline_data.R" to regenerate the processed data, then follow the same steps as in generating Table 1 to generate Tables 5-8.
+To generate Tables 5-8 in the Supplementary Material, modify the code in `pipeline_data.R` according to the instructions in the comments (lines 5-12) within the source file to generate the semi-synthetic data, then follow the same steps as for Table 1.

-To generate Table 9, you need to follow the same procedure as generating Table 1, except that you need to change the code in R scripts "main.R", "main_ridge_n1.R", "main_ridge_n3.R" according to the comments in those scripts.
+To generate Table 9, follow the same procedure as for Table 1, but change the code in the R scripts `main.R`, `main_ridge_n1.R` and `main_ridge_n3.R` according to the comments in those scripts.
+See lines 91-94 in `main.R`, lines 102-105 in `main_ridge_n1.R`, and lines 96-99 in `main_ridge_n3.R` for those comments.